leafOfTree/WindowTabs/README.md

 ## Usage

 - Run `WindowTabs.exe`.
-It will be running in background
+It will be running in background.

 - Set which window group and tab are enabled and other configurations.
     - Use notify icon at lower right corner